Garry Jones Garry Jones

 The experience has a particular quality: your thumb becomes almost automatic.
 You’re not making decisions about what to click or read.
 You’re just… moving.
 Swiping.
 Moving again.
 It’s as though your thumb has its own agenda, independent of your conscious mind

-How a Thumbtrap Feels In Real Life
+How Thumbtrap Feels In Real Life

 Bedtime Thumbtrap